 Matt would like to get a higher deposit check for mites who use booster equipment as we have had many sets of equipment not returned.

-Joe directors to read through the handbook
+Joe H. urged the directors to read through the handbook to ensure that the management for each level reflects the operational structure.

 Board Comment